aayomide/crypto_analytics_engineering/README.md

 # Crytolytics: Coincap Data Extraction and Analysis Pipeline

 ## Introduction
 In today's data-driven world, data plays a pivotal role in shaping decisions within organizations.
-The sheer volume of data generated necessitates data engineers to efficiently centralize data, clean and model data to align with specific business requirements, and also make the data easily accessible for data consumers.
+The sheer volume of data generated necessitates data engineers to centralize data efficiently, clean and model data to align with specific business requirements, and also make the data easily accessible for data consumers.

 The aim of this project is to build an automated data pipeline that retrieves cryptocurrency data from the CoinCap API, processes and transforms it for analysis, and presents key metrics on a near-real-time* dashboard.
 The dashboard provides users with valuable insights into the dynamic cryptocurrency market.